| Study Abroad

 Shower shoes/sandals - these are essential if you are staying in the dorms.

-**We generally recommend Columbia or Timberland layered parkas.
+Note: We generally recommend Columbia or Timberland layered parkas.
 These allow you to remove or add layers to accommodate changing conditions in Russia.
 Internship students will likely want a longer, heavy wool dress coat.
 Also, you will want a coat that covers you lower than the waist-line.
+Otherwise, you don't get the insulation you need to stay warm.

 Notebooks, pens, pencils